 Other costs

-Journals can incur ad-hoc costs, for example for marketing and promotion (e.g. a travel or conference budget).
+Journals can incur ad-hoc costs, for example, for marketing and promotion (e.g. a travel or conference budget), for legal and licensing advice, SEO optimization.
 In some cases, journals may opt to offer services that are relevant to their target disciplines, such as reproducibility checks or the hosting of live code (e.g. executable research articles).
-Whenever a specific and non-standard feature is considered by a journal, its cost should be included in the appropriate category, depending on its nature: for example, reproducibility checks (e.g. cascad) are likely to be variable costs (i.e. cost per article), while custom IT infrastructure to run code or visualisations on the journal’s platform may be a fixed cost (e.g. additional storage, compute time).
-Finally, some journals still print out their issues, usually on-demand and in small amounts.
+Finally, some journals still print their issues, usually on-demand and in small amounts.
 Such costs may be charged to the reader, but some journals opt to cover them from their own budget.

 Making ends meet

 There are several ways of raising funds to run small journals, including from organisations relevant to the journal’s scope (e.g. professional bodies, sector associations), from research performing organisations or via donations.
-Alternatively, some journals may opt to raise article processing charges to cover their costs.
+Alternatively, some journals may opt to chargearticle processing charges to cover their costs.
+Diamond open access journals seeking funding may refer to this Diamond Funding Navigator.

 Clearly, the circumstances of the journal manager, their affiliation and location, the discipline(s) that the journal wishes to serve and any specific technical requirements will highly affect a journal’s costs and one’s ability to cover them.
 Although there is no one-size-fits-all solution to funding online open access journals, being aware of cost types and likely amounts is key to enhancing the chances of success of new and established titles.